 The first interesting title not only aims at an entertaining gameplay, but also wants to convey some instructive content from the topic of environmental protection.
 For understandable reasons, the developers at Nimex Games decided to use the board game Game of Energy with regard to the degree of difficulty rather in the lower range.
 For this, the rules and the game should be understandable for children from 14 years of age.

 The financing phase, which has already started with good support from the board game community, will run until August 30, 2016.
 145 fans have signaled their support and donated around half of the funding target with US $ 7.000.
 Game of Energy is aimed at small to medium-sized playgroups consisting of 1 to 4 players.
 With a playing time of 45 minutes, the lap time is moderate, so Game of Energy could also be used as a family game.
 In terms of content, the aim is to optimize the energy requirements for the world's population, while at the same time paying attention to the protection of the environment.
 In times of the energy transition, the end of coal-fired power plants and the phase-out of nuclear power, this board game deals with a topic that is as current as it is explosive.
 Is playful Game of Energy a placement game with elements of resource management.
 The board game is made exciting thanks to a card mechanism in which the cards played not only affect the opposing players, but also one's own energy management.
 In addition to a solo mode, different profit targets are available for 2 to 4 players.
-Game of Energy is not only a thematic specialty of this Kickstarter report.
-You can find more information if you are interested here.
+Game of Energy is not only one of the special features of this thematically Kickstarter Reports.
+You can find further information if you are interested here.

 Fire of Eidolon - Dungeon crawler in 16-bit optics